 Zoom Telephonics' common stock was not publicly traded prior to the September 22, 2009 Spin-Off of Zoom Telephonics from its then parent Zoom Technologies.
-For comparability purposes, the calculation of weighted average common shares outstanding shown above for the quarter ended March 31, 2009 includes the common shares of Zoom Technologies outstanding for such period prior to September 22, 2009.
+For comparability purposes, the calculation of weighted average common shares outstanding shown above includes the common shares of Zoom Technologies outstanding for all periods prior to September 22, 2009.